hansb001/20MinuteCognitveApp/README.md

 As already mentioned this is just a starter application to show you how easy it is to use Node-RED and the Watson API’s.
 When you have this application running you can extend the application with more functionality if needed.

+In step six you will find the complete flow of this lab.

 ## Step one: Deploy Node-RED on Bluemix

 You need a Bluemix account, if you don't have one yet, follow the steps to can create an account [here](http://Bluemix.net).